-In this introduction to cloud networking, we'll first define what a cloud network is.
-We'll then go on to discuss the three primary architecture options currently available.
-Lastly, we'll talk about how to select the cloud network architecture that best fits your business both today and in the future.
+In this introduction to cloud networking, we define what a cloud network is and discuss the primary architecture options available.
+We also explore how organizations can select the cloud network architecture that best fits their business today and in the future.

 What is a cloud network?

-For public clouds, customers can control and manage networking only in IaaS deployments.
-With SaaS and PaaS, the customer has no control over network functions as they're fully managed by the service provider.
-Thus, if you need to be able to configure aspects of your network in a public cloud, IaaS is your only option.
+For public clouds, customers can control and manage networking using traditional methods only in IaaS deployments.
+With SaaS, the customer has no control over network functions as they're fully managed by the service provider.
+PaaS, on the other hand, provides IT operators with building blocks that can be used to define network policies, segmentation, security groups and load-balancing capabilities.

-From a cloud customer perspective, many organizations opt to operate in a hybrid cloud architecture.
-That means some applications, data and services reside in corporate-owned and managed data centers, while others are moved to an IaaS provider infrastructure.
-For customers with this hybrid model, the ideal scenario would be to mimic the network IP space, policies and procedures they've already established in their own data centers.
-Replicating these same processes and settings into the cloud environment creates a much more uniform end-user and administration experience.
+From a cloud customer perspective, many organizations choose to operate in a hybrid cloud architecture.
+That means some applications, data and services reside in corporate-owned and managed data centers, while others are moved to a cloud infrastructure.
+Ideally, customers with this hybrid model mimic the network IP space, policies and procedures they've already established in their data centers.
+Replicating these processes and settings into the cloud environment creates a more uniform end-user and administration experience.

-Some businesses are going an additional step further by using multiple cloud service providers (CSPs) in a multi-cloud architecture.
-Again, symmetry among clouds is key here from both an operational and cloud management perspective.
-For those companies moving toward multi-cloud, they must be able to manage routing, access lists, load balancing and other network functions, no matter which cloud they're in.
+Some businesses go a step further by using multiple cloud service providers (CSPs) in a multi-cloud architecture.
+Symmetry among clouds is key here from both an operational and cloud management perspective.
+Companies moving toward multi-cloud must be able to manage routing, access lists, load balancing and other network functions, no matter which cloud they're in.

 What cloud networking architecture options are available?